 Keep in mind that it’s not just a matter of getting the supplies on board.
 Supplies will add weight to your boat, which decreases its buoyancy, how high it sits in the water, and overall seaworthiness.
 You need a boat big enough to hold all of the supplies that you need without being weighed down.

 A 30 foot boat may look big enough for you and one other person when you set off, but after a couple of weeks on the water, you are probably going to start wishing you had a few more square feet.
+A 30ft boat can quickly start to feel like a very small boat.
 A boat making an ocean crossing has to have space for storage, water collection, and other functional purposes, which leaves relatively little room for you to spread out.

 If you will be traveling with another person, you should have a boat up at least forty feet.
 If you want more crew than that, you should look towards a larger boat, particularly if you still want to be friends with anyone at the end.